Startr/WEB-Spaces-Accounts/README.md

 ## Introduction

-Welcome to WEB-Flask, a fantastic web application that will elevate your development experience.
-This project, powered by Flask, offers an array of features to make your web development journey smooth and delightful.
+Welcome to Startr Spaces Web Accounts.
+This is a simple yet powerful members only application built with Startr/WEB-Flask.
+It is a great starting point for building communities with Python and Flask.

 ### Getting Started